jessefr0st999/showcase-site/README.md

 - Players page with players searchable by text
 - Pagination of home page to show ladder and matches for previous rounds and
 - Player search string in URL
+- Websocket for updating live data
+- Search for alternate dataset